The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Introduction

 \subsection{Main results}

 We explicitly state here the principal results established in this paper referring, for the former, to the notions introduced in the previous section.
 Below, $\G^\pm_{\P}$ denote the retarded and advanced Green operators of the Proca equation (\ref{ProcaA}), we shall discuss in Section \ref{SECGREEN}.
-The symbol $\kappa_{g'g}$ denotes a linear fiber-preserving isometry from $\Gamma(\V_{g})$ to $\Gamma(\V_{g'})$ constructed in Section \ref{SECGREEN}.
+The symbol $\kappa_{g'g}$ denotes a linear fiber-preserving isometry from the spaces of smooth sections $\Gamma(\V_{g})$ to $\Gamma(\V_{g'})$ constructed in Section \ref{SECGREEN}.
+Here, $\V_g$ indicates the vector bundle of real $1$-forms over the spacetime $(\M,g)$ whose sections are the argument of the Proca operator $\P$.

 \begin{theorem-intro}[Theorems~\ref{remchain} and~\ref{causalpropR}] Let $(\M,g)$ and $(\M,g')$ be globally hyperbolic spacetimes, with associated real Proca bundles $\V_{g}$ and $\V_{g'}$ and Proca operators $\P, \P'$.\\ If the metric are paracausally related $g\simeq g'$, then there exists a $\RR$-vector space isomorphism $\R : \Gamma(\V_{g}) \to \Gamma(\V_{g'})$, called {\bf M\o ller operator} of $g,g'$ (with this order), such that the following facts are true. \begin{itemize} \item[(1)] The restriction, called {\bf M\o ller map}